petre-renware/sdeven/doc_src/SDEVEN.45_OPME.md

 The *ROADMAP*, *CHANGELOG* and *RELNOTE* documents may also be adjusted to meet new opportunities.
 The `devREVW` is a working session and the team ***should avoid limiting it to a simple presentation*** of facts.

--#TODO_tbd... #NOTE review this section -------------- from HERE

-The Sprint Review is the second to last event of the Sprint and is timeboxed to a maximum of four hours for a one-month Sprint.
-For shorter Sprints, the event is usually shorter.

--#NOTE ------------------------------------------------ up HERE